 Request 3: TTFB: 1.10s | Total: 1.40s

-Average TTFB: 1.45s | Average Total: 2.65s Even though both are hitting the same backend API, OpenLiteSpeed still comes in at 2.2x faster TTFB and 2.5x faster total load.
-The caching layer and LSAPI make a real difference here.
+Average TTFB: 1.45s | Average Total: 2.65s Same backend on both sides, and OpenLiteSpeed still comes in at 2.2x faster TTFB and 2.5x faster total load.
+The caching layer and LSAPI account for that.

-Speaking of the backend, here’s how the shared API performed on its own:
+Here’s how the shared API performed on its own:

 Request 1: TTFB: 5.56s | Total: 5.56s